-Gender Pay Gap Report: Published
+Gender Pay Gap Report As at 31st March 2020

 Under laws welcomed by The Mead Educational Trust (TMET), we are required to publish an annual gender pay gap report.
 The gender pay gap gives a snapshot of the gender balance within an organisation.
 It measures the difference between the average earnings of all male and female employees, irrespective of their role or seniority.